OpenEvalProject/evals/manuscripts/elife-75537/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/75537/elife-75537-fig7-v2.jpg)

 **Figure 7.:** Mock or repRNA-vaccinated hamsters were challenged with 1000 tissue-culture infectious dose 50 assay (TCID50) of the indicated SARS-CoV2 strains via the IN route.
 At day 4 post-infection (PI), hamsters were euthanized, lung weighed and lungs formalin-fixed and paraffin-embedded.
 Lung weights as percentage of body weight are reported (A–C).
 Lung sections were stained with H&E (D–F) or for SARS-CoV2 viral antigen (G–I).
 Sections were scored by a pathologist blind to study groups and assigned a score for percent area affected by SARS-CoV2 lesions and cumulative score presented (A–C) or presence of viral antigen (D–F).
 Indicated statistical comparisons performed using a one-way ANOVA with Dunnett’s multiple comparison test against mock-vaccinated hamsters. *p < 0.05, **p < 0.01, ***p < 0.001, ****p < 0.0001.
-Comparisons without indicated p-values were considered non-significant (p > 0.05).Figure 7—source data 1.Figure 7.
+Comparisons without indicated p-values were considered non-significant (p > 0.05).

 ## Discussion